 Elevated basal estradiol levels are due to advanced premature follicle recruitment that occurs in women with poor ovarian reserve.
 High estradiol levels can inhibit pituitary FSH production and thus mask one of the signs of decreased ovarian reserve in perimenopausal women.
 Thus, measurement of both FSH and estradiol levels helps to avoid false-negative FSH testing.

-If CCCT is performed, we consider FSH less than 15 mIU/mL on both day 3 and day 10 suggestive of adequate ovarian reserve; an elevated FSH level on either day 3 or day 10 suggests decreased ovarian reserve.
+If CCCT is performed, we consider FSH less than 10 milli-international units/mL on both day 3 and day 10 suggestive of adequate ovarian reserve; a borderline FSH of 10 to 15 milli-international units/mL and an elevated FSH level on either day 3 or day 10 suggests decreased ovarian reserve.
 Estradiol can be measured on day 3, but a cycle day 10 estradiol is not part of the standard CCCT as it reflects the magnitude of the ovarian follicular response to clomiphene 100 mg daily for five days, not ovarian reserve.

 If the day 3 FSH or CCCT is abnormal, the patient should be referred to a reproductive endocrinologist to discuss further diagnostic and treatment options.
 These options depend on the results of other diagnostic tests, the patient’s age , and other factors and may include aggressive ovulation induction, IVF, or use of donor oocytes.
 However, patients with markedly diminished ovarian reserve rarely conceive without the use of donor eggs.